History of Florida: Theme parks

 Florida's first theme parks were developed in the 1930s and included Cypress Gardens (1936) near Winter Haven, and Marineland (1938) near St. Augustine.
 In 2004, Cypress Gardens was added to the U.S. National Register of Historic places.
-The original Cypress Gardens Florida theme parked closed in 2009, until 2011 "it was thoughtfully restored and reopened as part of LEGOLAND® Florida Resort".
+The original Cypress Gardens closed in 2009, but in 2011 it was incorporated into the new Legoland Florida Resort.
+Another popular theme park is Busch Gardens in Tampa, which was opened in 1959 and is both a zoo and an amusement park.
+It is known for its vast collection of animal life and its iconic rides, including the Phoenix Rising, which is the tallest and longest family inverted roller coaster in North America.

-Disney World
+Walt Disney World

-Disney selected Orlando over several other sites for an updated and expanded version of their Disneyland Park in California.
-In 1971, the Magic Kingdom, the first component of the resort, opened and became Florida's best-known attraction, attracting tens of millions of visitors a year.
+Walt Disney selected Orlando over several other sites for an updated and expanded version of his Disneyland Park in California.
+In 1971, five years after Disney's death, the Magic Kingdom, the first component of the Walt Disney World complex, opened and became Florida's best-known attraction, attracting tens of millions of visitors a year.
 It stimulated the development of other attractions, as well as large tracts of housing and related businesses.

-Walt Disney and his executives titled the Disney expansion, "Project X" and researched the area under alias and a borrowed jet.
-Disney and his team received backlash as they turned Central Florida into Disney, some saying, dwindling the opportunities for natural attractions such as the Florida Springs and beaches to flourish.
+Disney and his executives had researched the area under aliases and a borrowed jet.
+As the project advanced, they received some backlash from local residents, who saw dwindling opportunities for natural attractions such as the Florida Springs and beaches to flourish.

+Disney World has four theme parks, the Magic Kingdom, Epcot, Disney's Hollywood Studios, and Disney's Animal Kingdom with more than two dozen hotels on-property.
+Some of its most notable attractions include Space Mountain, Tower of Terror, Expedition Everest, and Pandora – The World of Avatar.

+In 2024, Walt Disney World saw over 49 million combined visitors with 17.8 million at the Magic Kingdom alone.
+The crowds come for not only attractions, but also the "magical vibe" Disney has so famously marketed.
+From its beginnings, Disney World has gained market share through their advertising, joyful decorations and attractions, food, and resorts.

-The Orlando area became an international resort and convention destination, featuring a wide variety of themed parks.
+After Walt Disney World opened, the Orlando area became an international resort and convention destination, featuring a wide variety of themed parks.
 Other area theme parks include Universal Orlando Resort and SeaWorld.

 Boating

 In 2017, 50,000 vessels were damaged by Hurricane Irma.
 This resulted in about $500 million worth of damage, predominately in the Florida Keys.

-Recreational boating in the Everglades National Park has increased by about 2 to 2.5 times between 1970 to 2007 and this would lead to a substantial ecological pressure.
+Recreational boating in the Everglades National Park has increased by about 2 to 2.5 times between 1970 and 2007 and this would lead to a substantial ecological pressure.
 This is because boat propellers physically uproot and scar the seagrass bed and with recovery often taking several years after the seagrass is damaged.